 Worldwide, governments spend around US$7 billion a year on civil Earth observation programs.
 The 30 plus national civil space agencies that constitute the Committee on Earth Observation Satellites (CEOS), report that they are operating or planning around 260 satellites with an Earth observation mission, over the next 15 years.
 These satellites will carry over 400 different Earth observation instruments.
 This sustained investment by civil space agencies will ensure the provision of information of unique value in both public and commercial spheres in Australia, measuring a diverse range of geophysical parameters and phenomena.

 The main Australian Government agencies that deal with Earth observation data are:

 , for a range of purposes including soil surveys, mineral exploration, map making, water resources planning and monitoring and natural disaster assessment; and

 , for a range of scientific purposes including atmospheric, meteorological, oceanographic, geological, environmental and sustainable development research.

-Earth Observations from Space (EOS) are an essential component of Australia's space policy.
-Australian Government agencies have developed a report on Australian Government Earth Observations from Space (EOS) National Infrastructure; Priorties for Australia's Space Policy, June 2011.
+Earth Observations from Space (EOS) are an essential component of Australia's Space Policy.
+Australian Government agencies have developed a report on Australian Government Earth Observations from Space (EOS) National Infrastructure; Priorities for Australia's Space Policy, June 2011.
 The report is available here: National EOS Infrastructure Priorities Paper.pdf.

 The report has received endorsements from Geoscience Australia; Bureau of Meteorology, CSIRO, Defence Imagery and Geospatial Organisation; Department of Climate Change and Energy Efficiency and the Space Industry Innovation Council.

-The Cooperative Research Centre for Spatial Infomation has published a report titled Priorities for Investment in Remote Sensing Satellite Technology for Australia.
-This report was prepared as a briefing document for the Space Policy Unit.
+The Cooperative Research Centre for Spatial Information has published a report titled Priorities for Investment in Remote Sensing Satellite Technology for Australia.
+This report was prepared as a briefing document for the Space Coordination Office.
 The report is available here: Priorities for EO Technology.